 Among all the communication, coordination, vetting, inspecting, repairing, and cleaning that goes into getting a property new-tenant-ready, lock turnover is a key part of the process.

 When a tenant turns over, so should the lock.
-It’s critical for your tenant’s and your property’s safety.
+It’s critical for your tenant’s and your property’s safety and should be a part of your move out and inspection process.
 However, turning over locks can be a time-consuming process.
 It’s important to consider what’s cost, time, and labor effective, especially if you’re a DIY landlord.

 For most landlords, there are three popular ways of turning over locks: rotating locks, using a Kwikset SmartKey lock, or using Landlord Lock systems.
 So, which one is better for you?

 For some landlords, this is the simplest, most cost-effective option.
 Even though it involves a little manual labor to switch out the locks, it means you don’t have to buy new locks, keys, etc.

 Cons: More manual labor

 Invest in Kwikset Smartkey locks.

 Kwikset SmartKey locks allow you to rekey in minutes without removing the lock.
 You can rekey the deadbolts and doorknobs with a different key.
 This allows you to keep the same deadbolt and doorknob and just change the key.

 Pros: Easy to rekey yourself, fast, don’t need a locksmith, good price

 Cons: Can jam up when re-keying, no master key